hail-is/hail/README.md

 ## Terminology

- - .vds: A .vds directory stores a `VariantDataset`, k3's internal representation of the information in a .vcf file.
+ - .vds: A .vds directory stores a `VariantDataset`, hail's internal representation of the information in a .vcf file.
 It is stored (mostly) as parquet files.
-You can use the k3 `write` command to create a .vds file from a a .vcf\[.gz\] file.
+You can use the hail `write` command to create a .vds file from a a .vcf\[.gz\] file.

 ## Building

-To build k3, just do:
+To build hail, just do:

 ```
-~/k3 $ gradle installDist
+~/hail $ gradle installDist
 ```

-This will populate `build/install` with an installation of k3.
-Then you can directly run `build/install/k3/bin/k3`.
+This will populate `build/install` with an installation of hail.
+Then you can directly run `build/install/hail/bin/hail`.

 ## Running

 To run the tests, do:

 ```
-~/k3 $ gradle check
+~/hail $ gradle check
 ```

 To generate a code coverage report and view it, do:

 ```
-~/k3 $ gradle coverage
+~/hail $ gradle coverage
-~/k3 $ open build/build/reports/coverage/index.html
+~/hail $ open build/build/reports/coverage/index.html
 ```

 To convert a .vcf.gz to a .vds, do:

 ```
-~/k3 $ ./build/install/k3/bin/k3 read -i src/test/resources/sample.vcf.gz write -o ~/sample.vds
+~/hail $ ./build/install/hail/bin/hail read -i src/test/resources/sample.vcf.gz write -o ~/sample.vds
 ```

 `sample.vcf.gz` is a 182KB test `.vcf.gz` with a hundred or so samples